Robinswood Road tram stop

 Robinswood Road is a tram stop for Phase 3b of the Manchester Metrolink.
 It opened on 3 November 2014. and is on the Airport Line on Simonsway at the junction of Brownley Road and Ruddpark Road, with Manchester Airport-bound services stopping to the left of the junction and Manchester-bound services stopping to the right.
 For a brief period during construction, it appeared the stop would simply be named "Robinswood".
 Its up and down platforms are staggered (one on each side of a side road) and not opposite each other.

 Services

-Trams run every 12 minutes north to Manchester Victoria and south to Manchester Airport (every 20 minutes before 6 am).
+Trams run every 12 minutes north to Manchester Victoria and south to Manchester Airport.

-A 2010 Greater Manchester Integrated Transport Authority report for resolution deemed the stop as non essential.
+Page 25 of a 2010 Greater Manchester Integrated Transport Authority report for resolution deemed the stop as non essential.

 It suggested a saving of £1.2 million could have been made by removing the stop from the scheme without any detriment to future income.
 The stop is within a couple of minutes walk of the Wythenshawe Town Centre stop and the Peel Hall stop.

 The stop is one of the least used on the Metrolink network.